pgoulding/Netflix-2.Woah/README.md

 ## Project Challenges

 Writing modular code required careful planning and strategic architecture.
 Creating a flat redux store also proved to be a challenge.
 Working through merge conflicts was tedious mostly due to text editor formatting differences.
-The app stlying was up to the developers whereas other projects have had a style comp, so extra effort went into created a cleanly styled app.
+The app stlying was up to the developers whereas other projects have had a style comp, so extra effort went into creating a cleanly styled app.
 Lastly, keeping track of local state vs the store was a conceptual hurdle.

 ## Project Extensions/Issues

 * Only at 47% Test Coverage
 * User Favorites need to be saved to store
-* Create Account Page needs to redirect to Home page after creating an account
 * Redesign the store
 * Change all fetchs to thunks
-*

 ## Project Tech Emphasis